texashedgeem/personal-site/src/data/about.md

 I am a regular guy - married with two grown-up children with a mortgage and bills to pay.

-Outside of my regular day job, I established Qeetoto to support various entrepreneurial business initiatives I have had over the years; the most successful of which has been Texas Hedge'Em - an online poker-based gambling game which you can read more about below.
-I am currently pivoting Qeetoto to support workers in the Gig economy, which I shall post more on later.
+Outside of my regular day job, I established Qeetoto to support various entrepreneurial business initiatives I have had over the years; the two most successful of which have been Texas Hedge'Em - an online poker-based gambling game and ConsentWise.io - An Open Banking Testing and Consultancy Service.
+I am currently working on another Qeetoto project to create a community to support workers in the Gig Economy.
+I shall post more about this later but if you are interested now, please message me.

 On the Gig Economy ...
-I love speaking to anyone about anything in this space so, if you share this interest, or would like to work together on a project with me or my colleagues, please ping me on LinkedIn and let's chat.
+I love speaking to anyone about anything in this space so, if you share this interest, or have a 'Passion Project' that you would like to collaborate on with me or my colleagues, please connect with me on LinkedIn and let's chat.

 # Some history